Troubleshooting

 Query returns no results

-Symptoms: MQL query runs but returns empty.
+Symptoms: SQL query runs but returns empty.

 Causes: